InsertDisc/pattrmm/README.md

 Any series that are not considered a returning series will not be updated upon following runs.
 Any series that loses it's 'Returning Series' status will be updated accordingly and removed from further searches.
 This greatly speeds up the process of daily executions.

-Docker version runs daily at the specified PATTRMM_TIME value.
+Docker version runs daily at the specified PATTRMM_TIMES value.

-When creating a schedule or running manually, make sure to run PATTRMM before running Plex-Meta-Manager to get the latest overlay data into Plex.
+When creating a schedule or running manually, make sure to run PATTRMM before running Kometa to get the latest overlay data into Plex.

 ### Linux Scheduling Example